wrestle-R/Mirror_Family/README.md

 ## Overview

 Money Council is a fintech-focused web platform designed to make high-quality financial guidance accessible, personalized, and affordable for college students and young professionals.
-Built by Team Mirror Family for HackQuinox 2.0 at FR.
-C. Rodrigues Institute of Technology (FCRIT), Navi Mumbai.

 The platform helps users build a detailed financial profile and provides multi-agent AI-powered guidance across budgeting, savings, debt management, and investments—all synthesized into a single, actionable monthly plan.
 With scenario comparisons, visual dashboards, and transparent insights, Money Council empowers users to build financial confidence and move toward long-term stability.